History of nuclear weapons: Soviet atomic bomb project

 The Soviet Union was not invited to share in the new weapons developed by the United States and the other Allies.
 During the war, information had been pouring in from a number of volunteer spies involved with the Manhattan Project (known in Soviet cables under the code-name of Enormoz), and the Soviet nuclear physicist Igor Kurchatov was carefully watching the Allied weapons development.
 It came as no surprise to Stalin when Truman had informed him at the Potsdam conference that he had a "powerful new weapon."
 Truman was shocked at Stalin's lack of interest.
 Stalin was nonetheless outraged by the situation, more by the Americans' guarded monopoly of the bomb than the weapon itself.
 Some historians share the assessment that Truman immediately authorized nuclear weapons as a "negotiating tool" in the early Cold War.
 In alarm at this monopoly, the Soviets urgently undertook their own atomic program.

 The Soviet spies in the U.S. project were all volunteers and none were Soviet citizens.
 One of the most valuable, Klaus Fuchs, was a German émigré theoretical physicist who had been part of the early British nuclear efforts and the UK mission to Los Alamos.
-Fuchs had been intimately involved in the development of the implosion weapon, and passed on detailed cross-sections of the Trinity device to his Soviet contacts.
+Fuchs had been intimately involved in the development of the implosion weapon and passed on detailed cross-sections of the Trinity device to his Soviet contacts.
 Other Los Alamos spies—none of whom knew each other—included Theodore Hall and David Greenglass.
 The information was kept but not acted upon, as the Soviet Union was still too busy fighting the war in Europe to devote resources to this new project.

 In the years immediately after World War II, the issue of who should control atomic weapons became a major international point of contention.
-Many of the Los Alamos scientists who had built the bomb began to call for "international control of atomic energy," often calling for either control by transnational organizations or the purposeful distribution of weapons information to all superpowers, but due to a deep distrust of the intentions of the Soviet Union, both in postwar Europe and in general, the policy-makers of the United States worked to maintain the American nuclear monopoly.
+Many of the Los Alamos scientists who had built the bomb began to call for "international control of atomic energy," often calling for either control by transnational organizations or the purposeful distribution of weapons information to all superpowers, but due to a deep distrust of the intentions of the Soviet Union, both in postwar Europe and in general, the policymakers of the United States worked to maintain the American nuclear monopoly.

 A half-hearted plan for international control was proposed at the newly formed United Nations by Bernard Baruch (The Baruch Plan), but it was clear both to American commentators—and to the Soviets—that it was an attempt primarily to stymie Soviet nuclear efforts.
 The Soviets vetoed the plan, effectively ending any immediate postwar negotiations on atomic energy, and made overtures towards banning the use of atomic weapons in general.